AnthCol/AC-Editor/README.md

 ## Usage

-To use this project, clone the repository, then run the following commands:
+To use this project, clone the repository, then run*

 ```bash
 # To install the necessary dependencies for this project